 - ½ cup red pepper jelly, such as Tabasco

 - 1 (8-ounce) package pepper jack cheese, cut into planks

-- 2 (8-ounce) cans Pillsbury Crescent dough sheets, 1 sheet per can
+- 2 (8-ounce) cans Pillsbury Crescent dough sheets or French bread sheets, 1 sheet per can

 - 1 large egg, beaten, for brushing